 Beyond that, I have no idea.
 And why you’d want coleslaw dressing on your BBQ is beyond me, but if that’s your thing, then, enjoy.

 While the white sauce was an outlier, the other sauces were obviously more typical of the area.
-The mustard was a true Midlands mustard, with a strong yellow mustard taste.
-We’ve tasted similar, but much stronger, at Cannon’s and Jackie Hite’s (now closed) and really don’t care for that version of mustard sauce.
+The Carolina mustard sauce was a true Midlands mustard, with a strong yellow mustard taste.
+We’ve tasted similar — but much stronger — at Cannon’s and Jackie Hite’s (now closed) and really don’t care for their version of mustard sauce.

 Like the mayo, I’m not sure why you’d want something that tastes like straight mustard on your BBQ, but, again, if that is your thing, then enjoy.
-That said, Swig & Swine’s is more mild, maintaining the mustard flavor but having deeper, more palatable layers to it.
+That said, Swig & Swine’s is milder, maintaining the mustard flavor but having deeper, more palatable layers to it.

 I like Swig & Swine’s mustard sauce.